Key (entertainer): 1991–2011: Early life and career beginnings

 Key was born on September 23, 1991, in Daegu, South Korea, as an only child.
-He represented Yeong Shin Middle School in his hometown as a water-skier and competed in water-skiing competitions.
-In 2005, he joined SM Entertainment after a successful audition at the SM National Tour Audition Casting.
-Two years later, he appeared as a background dancer in the film Attack on the Pin-Up Boys.
+His mother is a nurse and his father is a financial investment advisor.
+Key was raised by his grandmother from birth; his mother was sick after giving birth and his father was busy with work.
+His parents wanted him to pursue a medical career, but he aspired to become a singer instead and secretly studied dance at school.
+In 2005, he auditioned for SM Entertainment behind his parents' backs and was accepted as a trainee; his parents eventually accepted his decision after three sleepless nights.
+Key took a two-hour train ride to Seoul every weekend to train, returning to Daegu at the end.
 In 2008, he was chosen as a member of the group Shinee.
 The group released their first extended play, Replay, on May 22, peaking at number eight on the charts.
 They held their first performance on May 25, 2008, on the SBS program Inkigayo.

 Key participated in labelmate Xiah's solo performance of "Xiahtic" in TVXQ's concert 2009: The 3rd Asia Tour Mirotic in Seoul.
 In 2010, he featured on the song "Healing" on TRAX's EP Let You Go, and on Girls' Generation's song "Boys & Girls" for their second studio album, Oh!.
 He was a cast member of the show Raising Idol along with Dongho from U-KISS and Thunder from MBLAQ.
 In 2012, Key collaborated with Leeteuk of Super Junior on a song called "Bravo" for the drama History of a Salaryman.
 He also took part in Exo's song "Two Moons" on their debut EP, Mama, and BoA's song "One Dream" as the theme song for SBS K-pop Star with labelmate Henry of Super Junior-M.